3.3 Graduate Plan of WorkApply Now

 - All Graduate Students: Course Component of the Graduate Plan of Work

-- By the end of their first term, and preferably earlier than that, students in all graduate programs must submit at least a preliminary course schedule using “place holders” where necessary, defining the specific courses or, at a minimum, courses in a curricular area, including electives, required to fulfill the degree requirements for their respective degree programs.
+- By the end of their first year, and preferably earlier than that, students in all graduate programs must submit at least a preliminary course schedule using “place holders” where necessary, defining the specific courses or, at a minimum, courses in a curricular area, including electives, required to fulfill the degree requirements for their respective degree programs.

 - Thesis Master’s/Doctoral Students: Committee and Other Milestone Components of the Graduate Plan of Work